-Thermometers Hazardous Waste Illegal in Garbage & Drains Contains Mercury Find out what to do with household hazardous waste How to Check for Mercury A silver, metallic liquid will be visible from inside the bulb or vial if the thermometer contains mercury.
-Digital Thermometers Are E-Waste Remove batteries and dispose of them as household hazardous waste.
-Next recycle digital thermometers as e-waste, because they contain small electronic parts.
-Put Everything Else in Trash If you have a thermometer that is not digital and does not contain mercury, it’s safe to throw away.
-Ways to Reduce Don't Purchase Mercury If you avoid purchasing mercury, you can reduce the amount that is available to leach into lakes and rivers.
+Thermometers Illegal in Garbage & Drains Contains Mercury Hazardous Waste How to Check for Mercury A silver, metallic liquid will be visible from inside the bulb or vial if the thermometer contains mercury.
+Do Not Put in Garbage Thermometers containing either mercury or digital components should be disposed of as hazardous waste.
+Never throw them in the garbage.
+Digital Thermometers Are E-Waste Remove any batteries and dispose of them as household hazardous waste.
+Then dispose of digital thermometers as e-waste because they contain small electronic parts.
+Ways to Reduce Don't Buy Mercury Mercury is a highly toxic substance.
+Avoid purchasing mercury to reduce the amount that leaches into lakes and rivers.
+Invest in Quality To reduce waste, invest in a quality thermometer that will last a long time.
 Did You Know?
-Mercury-Free Medical Devices Only Healthcare facilities contributed the most amount of mercury to the environment in the US and Europe decades ago.
+Mercury-Free Medical Devices Only Decades ago, healthcare facilities in U.S. and Europe were responsible for contributing most of the mercury polluting our environment.
 Once they realized the dangers of mercury exposure, they phased out the use of medical devices containing mercury.